fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.6: Little bit of mongodb coding

+> In this exercise, submit the entire express application, with the Dockerfile AND docker-compose.yml.

 The todo express application is missing both get one and update.

 Fix get one to return one todo with and id, and update to update one todo with an id.